darktable-org/dtorg/content/about/faq.md

 If, for some reason, you really want to continue using it, you can open an old edit using that module and create a style, which you can then apply to new edits.
 But, as said, there are good reasons for why it was deprecated, so you're encouraged to use the replacement instead.

 ### <a name="faq-sigill"></a>darktable crashes with SIGILL.
 What's up?<a href="#faq-sigill" class="anchor" title="Link to this FAQ entry">¶</a>
-Due to the large number of mathematically intense operations which the Image Operators (IOPs) perform, the minimum requirement for a CPU to run darktable is one which supports SSE2.
-If your cpu does not support SSE2 more than fifteen years after the feature's introduction, then it really is time to upgrade.
+Due to the large number of mathematically intense operations which the Image Operators (IOPs) perform, the minimum requirement for an x86 CPU to run darktable is one which supports SSE2.
+If your CPU does not support SSE2 more than twenty years after the feature's introduction, then it really is time to upgrade.
 Please see [the Wikipedia page](https://en.wikipedia.org/wiki/SSE2) for more details on SSE2-capable CPUs.

 ### <a name="faq-tethering"></a>I attached and turned on my camera, but it doesn't show up in darktable, what's wrong?<a href="#faq-tethering" class="anchor" title="Link to this FAQ entry">¶</a>
 If the camera in question is supported by `libgphoto2`, then the most likely cause is that some other process is blocking the device.